Management Consulting Services

 Life expectancy in Sweden is at an age of 82 years among the highest in the world and it is predicted that a quarter of the population will be over the age of 65 in 2050.
 At the same time Sweden ranks globally as one of the top three countries for quality of life for older people, according to the Global AgeWatch Index 2015.
 Sweden has an established system for publicly financed, high-quality care of elderly in institutions and in advanced home care.
 95% of the population over the age of 65 live at home and have the right to apply for assistance.
 In Skåne, a healthcare model has been developed specifically for elderly patients in home care to ensure patient-centred, efficient and accurate care.

-INTEGRATED CHAIN OF CARE FOR THE ELDERLY
+INTEGRATED HEALTHCARE PATHWAY FOR THE ELDERLY

 Region Skåne has developed an efficient and patient-focused chain of care based on the needs of the elderly.
 It involves mobile care teams, direct referrals and fast-track care for specific medical needs, all contributing to speedy and accurate treatment.